 Whenever a sale is made from your link, you earn some commission.
-This is a far better than Adsense and you can make some good money even if you a have tiny audience.
+This is far better than Adsense and you can make some good money even if you a have a tiny audience.

 Making money from affiliate marketing is simple but not easy.
 As a food blogger, you’ll have to find products related to your niche and review them.

 You can also create a resource page and include the best products you use or recommend.

 Take a look at Pinch Of Yum’s resource page:

 All the products listed on this page include affiliate links.
 You can imagine the number of affiliate sales this blog generates just from this page.